David Ames (American football)

-David Randolph Ames (January 16, 1937 – August 4, 2009) was an American professional football defensive back and halfback.
-He played college football at the University of Richmond, and played professionally in the American Football League (AFL) for the New York Titans and the Denver Broncos in 1961.
+David Randolph Ames (January 16, 1937 – August 4, 2009) was an American professional football player who was a defensive back and halfback.
+He played college football for the Richmond Spiders, and played professionally in the American Football League (AFL) for the New York Titans and the Denver Broncos in 1961.
 He was drafted by the National Football League (NFL)'s Pittsburgh Steelers in the 1960 NFL draft.
 Ames died from Lou Gehrig's disease (ALS).